oizumi-lab/GWTune/README.md

 To further facilitate use cases of our toolbox, we also provide tutorials for other types of datasets, neural data (`AllenBrain`) and neural network models (`DNN`).
 You can find these tutorials in the `tutorial_other_datasets` folder.

+## Update information
+- 2024/10/31 : Update the dataset of THINGS and AllenBrain.

 ## Installation
 We outline instructions for installing the required packages using `poetry`, `conda`, `pip`.